 The baccalaureate degree transcript may be waived, with approval of the academic program, if an applicant has earned a regionally accredited master’s or doctoral degree prior to applying to APU.

 APU alumni need not request official transcripts for baccalaureate coursework from the undergraduate registrar.
-When applying for a graduate program, the Office of International Enrollment Services will obtain a copy for the admission file.
+If an alum is applying to a graduate program, the Graduate and Professional Center will obtain a copy for the admission file.

 Foreign Transcript Translation and Evaluation

 International credentials (transcripts, certificates, diplomas, and degrees) must be translated into English, certified by an authorized official, and include the posted degree.
-APU reserves the right to request international credentials be evaluated by an approved agency, which creates an official Degree/Transcript Equivalency Report, to verify that the international degree is comparable to a degree from a regionally accredited college or university in the United States.
+APU requires that international credentials be evaluated by an approved agency, which creates an official Degree/Transcript Equivalency Report, to verify that the international degree is comparable to a degree from a regionally accredited college or university in the United States.
 An official copy of this Degree/Transcript Equivalency Report is submitted with a student’s official international credentials for university admission consideration.

 View a list of approved Foreign Transcript Evaluation Agencies.